RLOpenCatalyst/rg-doc/source/Features.rst

 Click on the “Add Project” button.
 Added a new project successfully.

-NOTE:When adding a project we are  passing researcher information.Through this we are linking researchers to the project.The project form allows multi-select addition of researchers while creating a project.
+NOTE:When adding a project we are  passing researcher information.
+Through this we are linking researchers to the project.
+The project form allows multi-select addition of researchers while creating a project.

-**Note:  The project is independent of the researcher.We should create empty project and add researchers later**
+**Note:  The project is independent of the researcher.
+We should create empty project and add researchers later**

 My Projects page of the Research Gateway shall list all the existing projects created along with other details.
 Clicking on a specific project shall leads to a project details page.